valkey-io/valkey-doc/commands/scan.md

 The `SCAN` command and the closely related commands `SSCAN`, `HSCAN` and `ZSCAN` are used in order to incrementally iterate over a collection of elements.

-* `SCAN` iterates the set of keys in the currently selected Redis database.
+* `SCAN` iterates the set of keys in the currently selected Valkey database.
 * `SSCAN` iterates elements of Sets types.
 * `HSCAN` iterates fields of Hash types and their associated values.
 * `ZSCAN` iterates elements of Sorted Set types and their associated scores.